Since you’re here, you already know that gum disease is a huge silent epidemic in our global culture.

 This week, I found myself on a quick flight to Maui to visit a dentist friend of mine.
 Once on the plane, I sat back to enjoy one of our favorite activities while in public places… people watching.

 While sitting near the back of the plane watching others board, I saw a young father, probably in his early 30s, getting the baggage for his wife and toddler child situated before taking his seat on the plane.

 When he turned around, I saw ‘the insult’…

 I can only assume that he was making sure that he had the pacifier out to help the child handle the flight we were all about to take.
-The problem is he had the pacifier in his own mouth thereby giving the greatest opportunity for bad bugs from his own mouth to jump a ride on the pacifier right into the mouth of his child.
+The problem is that he had the pacifier in his own mouth, thereby giving the greatest opportunity for gum disease-related microbes (we call them ‘thug bugs’) to travel from his mouth, to the pacifier, to his child’s mouth.